U.N. renews Western Sahara mission, but without rights monitors

 MOROCCO OPPOSES RIGHTS ‘MECHANISM’

-Last year the United States initially proposed that MINURSO take on the job of rights monitoring.
+Last year the United States, on Ban’s recommendation, initially proposed that MINURSO take on the job of human rights monitoring.
 But Morocco was furious and Washington dropped the idea.
-As a compromise, Rabat agreed to allow some U.N. rights investigators to visit the territory.
+By way of a compromise, Rabat agreed to allow some U.N. rights investigators to visit the territory.

 This year, however, Washington did not renew the proposal.